 About the Project

-From 2024 to 2026, Gaby Seltzer—a community resilience practitioner serving as an Economic Recovery Corps Fellow—and Bret Sweet —an ecosystem builder serving as Economic Development Program Manager with the City of Antioch—partnered through the Economic Recovery Corps Fellowship to address longstanding economic disparities in East Contra Costa County, California.
-Historically shaped as a bedroom community, the region offered affordable housing and access to major job centers, yet lacked the local employment base needed for residents to thrive where they live.
+From 2024 to 2026, Gaby Seltzer, a community resilience practitioner serving as an Economic Recovery Corps Fellow, and Bret Sweet, an ecosystem builder serving as Economic Development Program Manager with the City of Antioch, partnered through the Economic Recovery Corps Fellowship to address longstanding economic disparities in East Contra Costa County, California.
+Historically shaped as a commuter city (also known as a bedroom community), the region offered affordable housing and access to major job centers, yet lacked the local employment base needed for residents to thrive where they live.

 Together, Seltzer and Sweet applied an ecosystem-building approach to help shift Antioch’s economic trajectory.
 By strengthening collaboration among city departments, local businesses, and regional partners, they worked to generate quality jobs, attract investment, and build capacity for continued economic growth.
 This case study documents the strategies, projects, and outcomes of that effort—serving as a resource for other communities navigating similar challenges.